 I will never forget the struggle of reaching the point of saving $500 a month.
-I’m a student and have limited time to work, so $500 a month was a huge deal for me.
+As a student with limited time to work, $500 a month was a huge deal for me.
 But then I asked myself, is saving $500 a month good?
 Should you strive to save even more?

 Yes, saving $500 per month is good.
 Given an average 7% return per year, saving five hundred dollars per month for 37 years will end up being $1,000,000.
 However, with other strategies, you might reach 1 Million USD in 21 years by saving only $500 per month.

 First of all, if you’re currently saving $500 a month – congratulations!
 You’re better than most with your money.

 Suggested reading: How Much Should YOU Save Per Year?